 |Prior experience and future careers go hand in hand.
 Obtaining relevant work experience prior to the career search is a must.
 Some students hold part-time jobs in the fields of Communication or Telecommunication Media Studies, and others have significant volunteer experience that has prepared them for the future.
 However, interning is a great way to explore career options and enhance marketable experience and perspective.Communication and Telecommunication Media Studies students are prepared for many career paths.
 Following is a sample of the careers that our Former Students hold.

-Let us know your dream and we will let you know if Communication or Telecommunication Media Studies will lead you toward it!
+Let us know your dream and we will let you know how Communication or Telecommunication Media Studies will lead you toward it!